 Latvia is a country that surprised me and I quickly fell in love with it.
 Originally I landed at Riga airport, jumped straight on a train and headed for Sigulda and the bobsled track.
-On the way home, I had some spare time to kill before my flight home so used it to check out the Riga Christmas Markets.
+On the way home, I had some spare time to kill before my flight home so used it to check out the Riga Christmas Market.
+Turns out there are a couple different markets around the city!
 They aren’t huge but they definitely make up for it in personality and setting!

 Riga Christmas Markets